cms-L1TK/l1tk-for-emp/README.md

 This repository contains the payload project for the Hybrid Summer Chain - compatible with the extensible, modular firmware framework for phase-2 upgrades.

-The project can be built against multiple boards, but has so far been implemented for the Serenity (VU7P) and VCU118 (VU9P).
+The project can be built against multiple boards, but has so far been implemented for the Apollo (VU7P), Serenity (VU7P) and VCU118 (VU9P).

 ## Quick start instructions for developers ##

 Make sure that the [Prerequisites](#prerequisites) are satisfied.

-##### Step 1: Setup the work area
+##### Step 1: Setup the work area for Serenity and VCU118

 ```
 ipbb init work